ValValeria/Angular_Nodejs/README.md

 * GET /login - the page, where admin can log in
 * GET /topics - the page, where user can see posts related to react and angular

-`!Warning.
-The app is under development`
+## Warning.
+The app is under development